jpfairbanks/SemanticModels.jl/README.md

 There is a docs folder which contains the documentation, including reports sent to our sponsor, DARPA.

-Documentation is currently published at jpfairbanks.com/doc/aske and jpfairbanks.com/doc/aske/slides.pdf
+Documentation is currently published aske.gtri.gatech.edu

 Many of our documentation and examples are built with Jupyter notebooks.
 We use [jupytext](https://github.com/mwouts/jupytext) to support diff friendly outputs in the repo.